bitscooplabs/ngrok-demo/tutorial/0005-real-world-example.md

 Remember the `id` value is the ID of the newly created Connection.
 If you're working with the BitScoop API Toolbox inside one of your applications, you'll need to save a reference to this ID somewhere.
 You can always get the list of all your current connections for a particular Provider Map.
-However if you want to, for example, associate a Connection with a particular user of your system you'll need to set that somewhere.
+However if you want to, for example, associate a Connection with a particular user of your system, you'll need to set that somewhere.
 In this case the Connection ID is saved automatically as a Postman environment variable and used for the "Repos Collection" call.

 The `redirect_url` is the location where you should programmatically redirect the end-user interacting with your system.